-- The female police officers should position themselves for deployment in higher positions by enhancing their academic and professional qualification, gaining courage and required skills for higher position and more so work on the attitude change that women are always led by men. - The female police officers should also show interest and ability to take over bigger responsibilities by balancing their biological roles and duty demands in order to shoulder bigger responsibilities and the challenges that it comes with. - 3.
-The Uganda Police Force should ensure that affirmative action is fully implemented during recruitment, training and deployment in accordance with the government policy of at least 30% female representation in all government departments. - 4.
-The government should provide conducive work place environment which is accommodative to gender issues such as accommodation, medical facilities, electricity and water, education facilities like kids' recreation centers within the police barracks so that the gender is given a priority to attain education for example, day care, nursery, primary and secondary schools. - Increase budget allocation towards gender related issues and create a gender department which will look at all gender related issues other than women affairs.
+- 1. The female police officers should position themselves for deployment in higher positions by enhancing their academic and professional qualification, gaining courage and required skills for higher position and more so work on the attitude change that woman are always led by men.
+In the same way, female police officers should also show interest and ability to take over bigger responsibilities by balancing their biological roles and duty demands to shoulder bigger responsibilities and the challenges that it comes with. - 2.
+The Uganda Police Force should ensure that affirmative action is fully implemented during recruitment, training and deployment in accordance with the government policy of at least 30% female representation in all government departments.
+Provide conducive workplace environment which accommodative to gender issues such as accommodation, medical facilities, electricity and water, education facilities like kids' recreation centers within the police barracks so that the gender is given a priority to attain education, for example, day care, nursery, primary and secondary schools.
+The UPF should carry out a deliberate restructuring plan which will realign some departments, merge others for the efficiency of service delivery a case in point there is a very thin line between CFPU, Women affairs work and Gender and sexual offences department under CID these departments duplicate work ad their roles cross cut in each other and becomes ambiguous which makes others dormant and irrelevant in terms of work.